 The school district will make reasonable efforts to notify families when the account balance is low.
-Additionally, reasonable efforts will be made to collect unpaid meal charges classified as delinquent debt.
-Communication will be coordinated to contact families to resolve the matter of unpaid charges.
+Additionally, reasonable efforts will be made to collect unpaid meal

 Online Meal Accounts

 To learn more about how to log in to your child's meal account online, visit www.schoolcafe.com.
 You will need your child's student ID to register.